Jbleezy/BO1-Reimagined/README.md

 ### Ballistic Knife
 * Knives pick up automatically when close to them
 * Instantly starts reloading after firing the knife
+* Unupgraded: increased impact damage from 450 to 500 (weapon file shows it is suppose to do this amount of damage but it does not)
+* Upgraded: increased impact damage from 900 to 1000 (weapon file shows it is suppose to do this amount of damage but it does not)

 ### BAR
 * Replaced BAR + Bipod with BAR
 * All BAR wallbuys cost 1800 now
-* Increased headshot damage multiplier to 2x
+* Increased headshot damage from 270 to 400

 ### China Lake
 * Decreased time to start rechambering after firing from .4 seconds to .2 seconds